MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 1. When you connect to a cluster, the Windows Admin Center dashboard alerts you if one or more servers have updates ready to be installed and provide a link to update now.
 Alternatively, select **Updates** from the **Operations** menu at the left.

-1. When updating cluster for the first time, Windows Admin Center checks if the cluster is properly configured to run CAU.
+1. If you're updating your cluster for the first time, Windows Admin Center checks if the cluster is properly configured to run CAU.
 If not, it prompts you to allow Windows Admin Center to configure CAU, which includes installing the CAU cluster role and enabling the required firewall rules.
 To begin the update process, select **Add Cluster-Aware-Updating role**.

    :::image type="content" source="media/upgrade-22h2-to-23h2-windows-admin-center/add-cau-role.png" alt-text="Screenshot of Windows Admin Center automatically configuring the cluster to run Cluster-Aware Updating." lightbox="media/upgrade-22h2-to-23h2-windows-admin-center/add-cau-role.png":::

    > [!NOTE]
    > To use the CAU tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
 If you are asked if CredSSP should be enabled, select **Yes**.
 Specify your username and password, and select **Continue**.

 1. After the role is installed, Windows Admin Center automatically checks for updates applicable to your cluster.
 Ensure the radio button for **Feature update (Recommended)** is selected and the **Feature update for Azure Stack HCI, version 23H2** is **Available** for the cluster nodes.
-If the feature update is not displayed, ensure your cluster is running the Azure Stack HCI OS and that the nodes have direct access to Windows Update, then select **Check for updates**.
+If the feature update isn't displayed, ensure your cluster is running the Azure Stack HCI OS and that the nodes have direct access to Windows Update, then select **Check for updates**.

    :::image type="content" source="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png" alt-text="Screenshot of the Updates page in Windows Admin Center showing the available updates." lightbox="media/upgrade-22h2-to-23h2-windows-admin-center/check-for-updates.png":::